Dulles International Airport: Main terminal

-Dulles's iconic main terminal houses ticketing on the upper level, baggage claim and U.S. Customs and Border Protection on the lower level, and annexes for the International Arrivals Building for international passenger processing, as well as the four Z gates (used by Air Canada and United Express), various information kiosks and other support facilities.
+Dulles's main terminal houses ticketing on the upper level, baggage claim and U.S. Customs and Border Protection on the lower level, and annexes for the International Arrivals Building for international passenger processing, as well as the four Z gates (used by Air Canada and United Express), H gates, various information kiosks and other support facilities.
 The main terminal was recognized by the American Institute of Architects in 1966 for its design concept; its roof is a suspended catenary providing a wide enclosed area unimpeded by any columns.

+Its main terminal was designed by Eero Saarinen, who also designed the TWA Flight Center at John F. Kennedy International Airport.

 The main terminal was extended in 1996 to 1240 ft—Saarinen's original design length—which was slightly more than double its originally constructed length of 600 ft.
 On September 22, 2009, an expansion to include the 41400 sqft International Arrivals Building opened for customs and immigration processing with a capacity to process 2,400 passengers per hour.

 Also in September 2009, a 121700 sqft central security checkpoint was added on a new security mezzanine level of the main terminal.
-This checkpoint replaced previous checkpoints which were located behind the ticketing areas, however, travelers enrolled in TSA PreCheck and CLEAR still use this area to clear security.
-A separate security checkpoint is available on the baggage claim level.
-Both security checkpoints connect to the AeroTrain, which links the main terminal with the A, B, and C concourses.
+This checkpoint replaced previous checkpoints that were located behind the ticketing areas.
+Travelers enrolled in TSA PreCheck and CLEAR still use this area to clear security.
+A separate security checkpoint is available on the baggage claim level for staff only, and previously had access for all passengers as the Dulles Diamond area.
+Both public security checkpoints connect to escalators to the AeroTrain, which links the main terminal with the A and B concourse and links to a tunnel connecting to the C concourse.

 Midfield terminals

-All airlines aside from Air Canada Express and United Express operate out of two linear satellite terminals.
+All airlines aside from certain express flights operate out of two linear satellite terminals.
 Each terminal is divided into two concourses, with the north terminal containing Concourses A and B, and the south terminal containing Concourses C and D.